Christianity in Africa: Current status

-There has been tremendous growth in the number of Christians in Africa - coupled by a relative decline in adherence to traditional African religions.
+There has been tremendous growth in the number of Christians in Africa coupled by a relative decline in adherence to traditional African religions.
 In 1900, there were only nine million Christians in Africa, but by the year 2000, there were an estimated 380 million Christians.
 In 2020, there were nearly 658 million Christians in Africa, with 760 million expected by 2025, surpassing earlier estimates of 630 to 700 million for 2025.
 In 2020, Christians formed 49% of the continent's population, with Muslims forming 42%.
 As of 2023, there are an estimated 718 million Christians from all denominations in Africa, and the majority of Africans are Christian.

 According to a 2006 Pew Forum on Religion and Public life study, 147 million African Christians were "renewalists" (Pentecostals and Charismatics).
 According to David Barrett, most of the 552,000 congregations in 11,500 denominations throughout Africa in 1995 are completely unknown in the West.
 Much of the recent Christian growth in Africa is now due to indigenous African missionary work and evangelism and high birth rates, rather than European missionaries.
 Christianity in Africa shows tremendous variety, from the ancient forms of Oriental Orthodox Christianity in Egypt, Ethiopia, and Eritrea to the newest African-Christian denominations of Nigeria, a country that has experienced large conversion to Christianity in recent times.
 Several syncretistic and messianic sections have formed throughout much of the continent, including the Nazareth Baptist Church in South Africa and the Aladura churches in Nigeria.
 Some evangelical missions founded in Africa such as the UD-OLGC, founded by Evangelist Dag Heward-Mills, are also quickly spreading in influence all around the world.
 There are also fairly widespread populations of Seventh-day Adventists and Jehovah's Witnesses.
 A 2015 study estimated 2.1 million Christians in Africa to be from a Muslim background, most of which belonged to some form of Protestantism.

 Some experts predict the shift of Christianity's center from the European industrialized nations to Africa and Asia in modern times.
 Yale University historian Lamin Sanneh stated that "African Christianity was not just an exotic, curious phenomenon in an obscure part of the world, but that African Christianity might be the shape of things to come."
 The statistics from the World Christian Encyclopedia (David Barrett) illustrate the emerging trend of dramatic Christian growth on the continent and supposes, that in 2025 there will be 633 million Christians in Africa.
 In 2020, the Association of Religion Data Archives found that the majority of Eastern Africa was Christian and mostly Protestant.

-The rise of the megachurch
+The rise of the Megachurch

-Megachurches (defined as churches with weekend attendances of at least 2,000) are found in many countries of Sub-Saharan Africa, including Tanzania, Nigeria, South Africa, Ghana, Kenya, and Uganda.
+Megachurches (defined as churches with weekend attendances of at least 2,000) are found inSub-Saharan Africa, including in such countries as Tanzania, Nigeria, South Africa, Ghana, Kenya, and Uganda.
 They are mostly of Pentecostal denominations.
 The largest church auditorium, Glory Dome, was inaugurated in 2018 with 100,000 seats, in Abuja, Nigeria.